Technical Environment

 Project Management: Project tracking will be managed, initially, through included GitHub Projects.
 We expect to migrate to Jira as we get more scale.

-Development Users: Development users are managed through Google Workspace and will be setup and configured by the DevOps Team
+Development Users: Development users are managed through GitHub.

 LLMs: Administration of Large Language Models (LLMs) involves setting up and tracking separate accounts per company, typically for Gemini, ChatGPT, and Perplexity.
-GenKit is used as the backend LLM library, while Vertex is used on the client side.
+Vercel's AI libraries are used for easy cross LLM movement.

 Third Party API Administration: API account setup and tracking for application-specific functions are handled as needed.
-Specific APIs include ProxyCURL, Diffbot, and Never Bounce for email verification.
+We recommend wrapping all third party service API calls in Supabase edge functions to protect credentials.

 Rationale for Technical Environment